 The women would also have to wash clothes in the river.
 He also talked about how he grew up without electricity, and his mom would light 2 to 3 candles to sit down and eat.

 They also had to take a mule to the well to get drinking water for the home.
-In the mountains, the people rely on mules for carrying large loads of products, food, etc. They use mules for transportation throughout the village and to their business too.
+In the mountains, the people rely on mules to carry large loads of products, food, etc. They use mules for transportation throughout the village and for their business too.

-Additionally, the men rode a mule to Marrakesh from the mountains carrying goods back and forth.
-It would take upwards of 4 days for that travel.
+Additionally, the men rode a mule to Marrakesh from the mountains, carrying goods back and forth.
+That journey would take upwards of four days.

 Vibing at the waterfall in the High Atlas Mountains